schafferde/task_batch_integration/README.md

     - Methods filtering with a fixed batch $R^2$ threshold are named `selfix01` and `selfix10` for thresholds of 0.01 (max.
 50 dimensions filtered) and 0.10.
     - Methods filtering based on Q3+IQR are named `seliqr`.
     - Methods centering by subtracting scaled batch means are named `subbm`.
 - A script, `plot_benchmarking_results.py`, that generates all figure panels used to visualize OpenProblems benchmarking results.
+This script also computes p-values when plotting per-dataset benchmarks.
 - A script, `example_plot_umap.py`, that demonstrates plotting side-by-side UMAPs for a baseline method and BatchRefiner approaches.

 ---